MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/5-explore-interference-and-entanglement-with-qsharp.md

 We see how the phase for the state $\ket{0}$ is $\pi$ radians.
-This is because the negative numbers in the complex plane lie in the negative part of the x-axis, and therefore $\pi$ radians in polar coordinates.
+This is because the negative numbers in the complex plane lie in the negative part of the x-axis, and so it's $\pi$ radians in polar coordinates.
 Note that, although the phase is non-zero, the probabilities remain the same.

 And what about complex amplitudes?
-If instead of using `X` we use the operation `Y` we will rotate the amplitudes to the imaginary axis.
+If instead of using `X` we use the operation `Y` we'll rotate the amplitudes to the imaginary axis.
 Let's see the effect.

 The code would be: